Benykoz/gym_px4/README.md

       <real_time_update_rate>1000</real_time_update_rate>

 ## Additional notes
-For the moment the environment is modified for contorl on the z axis only.
+For the moment the environment is modified for control on the z axis only.

 you can easily modify for control around all axis by modifying gymPX4_env.py